 Yeah, right.
 Who are we kidding?
 We know exactly how it’s going to go.
 Before you even get ready for Christmas and put the wreath on the door, your kids will utter those two famous words that every parent dreads:

-That’s why you need a Christmas checklist.
+That’s why you need the best 2023 Christmas preparation checklist.
 Not just for your kids, but for Mom and Dad, too.
 This Christmas to-do list is a great way to prepare for the holidays and have a little fun along the way.
 So, how many can you check off?

 Table Of Contents